Arbin-17/AI-Study-Assistant/README.md

 ---

 ## 2. Problem Statement / Use Case ❓
 Students often struggle to understand long, complex academic content and require simplified summaries to grasp the core concepts.

-### 💡 This project solves that by:
+This project provides a **solution** to that challenge by making complex information easier to digest.

+💡 **How does this project solve the problem?**
-- Allowing users to input academic text and get clear, simplified summaries.
+- **Simplified Summaries**: The assistant allows users to input academic text and get clear, simplified summaries that focus on the key ideas.
-- Using AI to mimic tutor-like responses through examples.
-- Performing supportive tasks like mathematical calculations using AI functions.
+- **Tutor-like Responses**: By learning from examples, the AI can simulate a tutor and answer questions or explain concepts in an easy-to-understand way.
+- **Mathematical Operations**: The model can perform basic calculations, helping students understand problems that require mathematical reasoning.

-📚 It acts like a personal AI tutor capable of enhancing self-study, revision, and content understanding for learners.
+The assistant acts like a **personal AI tutor**, enhancing self-study, revision, and content understanding for students.

+---

+### ✨ Features of the Assistant

+- 📚 Simplifies long and complex study material into student-friendly summaries.
+- 🧠 Learns from user-given examples to enhance its responses (few-shot prompting).
+- ➗ Performs basic mathematical operations through AI-powered function calling.
+- 🔁 Provides consistent and structured responses using templates/prompts.
+- 📌 Works seamlessly with Python.

 ---

 ## 3. Gen AI Used 🔍